MobinAkhter/WorkoutApp/README.md

 This is a crud android application that has a lot of cool UI components used.
 To run the app:
 Clone from the repository in Android Studio, and use any emulator installed on your machine.
 The layout is dynamic, and so It will be consistent across screens.
+Next steps: Add firebase authentication and persist users data in the cloud Firestore.

 ![1](https://user-images.githubusercontent.com/55329336/153409452-96e81600-3973-4152-b745-1c48980afc9d.png)
 ![2](https://user-images.githubusercontent.com/55329336/153409459-0ace4572-f68d-4b5d-be22-8ab616ac71d3.png)